cosmos/sdk-tutorials/scavenge/tutorial/06-messages.md

 - `Scavenger` - Who is revealing the solution.
 - `SolutionHash` - The scrambled solution.
-- `Solution` - This is the plain text version of the solution.
+- `Solution` - The plain text version of the solution.

 This message also fulfils the `sdk.Msg` interface.